 Greenwich Mean Time

 Pre-planning your sights is another preparation which the celestial navigator should be doing.
 What bodies are available during the race?
-Venus will be at its highest and brightest of the summer for dawn sights, Jupiter will be an evening star.
+Venus will be visible for dawn sights, low on the horizon, and Jupiter will be will be the evening star, at its brightest during the month of the race but also low.
 The navigator should also know his LHA of Aries at dawn and dusk during the race and should pre-calculate which stars will be available for morning and evening sights.

 Knowing which bodies are available will allow the navigator to pre-plan the bodies whose azimuths are at right angles to the course.
 With azimuths at right angles to the course, the navigator can check the track of the boat, especially valuable during and after passing through the Gulf Stream.
 This will reveal the set of the current, which the navigator will use to make corrections.

 We will have a full moon for the start of the race which will be nice for night sailing.
 For navigators, the full moon will offer an opportunity to take moon sights at night, especially useful if you happen to hit the Gulf Stream at night.

 The difficulty of taking moon sights at night is that the apparent horizon may not be the true horizon because of the way the moonlight is reflected off the water.
 Best sights are taken when the moon is not too high in the sky so that the apparent horizon extends all the way to the true horizon.
 With a bright telescope and the full moon and clear skies, however, you should have enough light to see the true horizon.

 All in all, the celestial boat and navigator really earn the 3.0% adjustment to their ORR rating.
 Good luck with this year’s “boat list” and good luck to you and your crew in the race.